projectcalico/calico/v2.1/usage/configuration/ip-in-ip.md

   ipip:
     enabled: true
     mode: always
+  nat-outgoing: true
 EOF
 ```

 > Note that the default value for `mode` is `always`, and therefore may be omitted
-> from the request, but is shown above for clarity.
+> from the request.
+It is included above for clarity.

 ### Configuring cross-subnet IP-in-IP

-If IP-in-IP encapsulation is required for L3-hops, but not required within
-the L2 subnet, then set the IP-in-IP mode to `cross-subnet`.
-With this mode, Calico
-will route using IP-in-IP encapsulation for inter-workload traffic to workloads in
+IP-in-IP encapsulation can also be performed selectively, only for traffic crossing
-the configured pool *only* if the  destination host is in a different subnet to the
-originating host.

-This avoids unneccessary encapsulation within the same subnet.
+subnet boundaries.
+This provides better performance in AWS multi-AZ deployments,
+and in general when deploying on networks where pools of nodes with L2 connectivity
+are connected via a router.

+To enable this feature, using an IP-in-IP `mode` of `cross-subnet`.

-The following `calicoctl` example will create or modify an IPv4 pool with
+The following `calicoctl` command will create or modify an IPv4 pool with
 CIDR 192.168.0.0/16 to use IP-in-IP with mode `cross-subnet`: